frankkilcommins/AzureAD-SwaggerHub-UserManagement/README.md

 ## License Info / Disclaimer

 **This sample solution is NOT supported by SmartBear.
-They are provided as-is.**
+It is provided as-is.**

 For license info, please see [here](./License)